robotic-vision-lab/Computer-Vision-Emergency-Response-Toolkit/README.md

 * keras
   * pip install -v keras

- ## Improvements by the University of Texas at Arlington Robotic Vision Lab (RVL)
+ ## The University of Texas at Arlington Robotic Vision Lab (RVL) CVERT Improvements

-The RVL has extended the toolkit to provide human detection under challenging environmental conditions.
-Please click on the following image for a detailed video description:
+The RVL has extended the functionality of CVERT to provide human detection under challenging environmental conditions.
+Please click on the following image for a detailed YouTube video description:

 [![Watch Video here](https://github.com/robotic-vision-lab/Computer-Vision-Emergency-Response-Toolkit/blob/master/Documentation/Image/result.JPG)](https://youtu.be/xPBmQ31Bv-Y)